-Culture vultures staying in luxury London hotels this September may want to take in the Harvest Festival organised by London's Pearly Kings and Queens.
+Culture vultures staying in Montcalm Hotels London this September may want to take in the Harvest Festival organised by London’s Pearly Kings and Queens.

 Known for their distinctive, pearl button covered jackets, which date back 150 years, the Pearly Society’s event will deliver dancing and marching bands.